TO: Honorable Mayor & Members of the North Port Commission

 • Pros: May provide added reassurance to residents who prefer more restrictive traffic regulations.

-Option 3: Provide direction to revise the Ordinance and bring it back for a second reading at a later date.
+Option 3: Provide direction to revise the ordinance and bring it back for a second reading at a later date.

-• Pros: Allows time for refinements based on Commission input.
+• Pros: Allows time for refinements based on Commission Input.

 • Cons: Delays implementation; may require additional legal review.